GasLom/BRaiNN-bioacoustics/README.md

 Gascoyne, A., Lomas, W., 2025.
 First-of-its-kind AI model for bioacoustic detection using a lightweight associative memory Hopfield neural network.
 Ecological Informatics, vol. 91, pp 103382, (2025). doi.org/10.1016/j.ecoinf.2025.103382.

+Lomas, W., Gascoyne, A., Dubreuil, C., Vaglio, S., Naughton, L. (2025).
+Lightweight Hopfield Neural Networks for Bioacoustic Detection and Call Monitoring of Captive Primates.
+In: Arai, K. (eds) Proceedings of the Future Technologies Conference (FTC) 2025, Volume 1.
+FTC 2025.
+Lecture Notes in Networks and Systems, vol 1675.
+Springer, Cham. https://doi.org/10.1007/978-3-032-07986-2_38

 Russ, J., 2021.
 Bat calls of Britain and Europe.
 Bat Biology and Conservation, Pelagic Publishing, Exeter, England.

 ## Acknowledgements:

 The authors would like to thank the [OpenBright Foundation](https://openbright.org.uk/) and trustee Elizabeth Molyneux for their support and funding, and the [University of Wolverhampton](https://www.wlv.ac.uk/) for the Invest to Grow PhD Studentship funding.
+We would also like to thank staff at Dudley Zoo and Castle (UK) for their expert insight and assistance, and Jessica Gwilliams for data collection.
 Finally, thanks also go to Catherine Povey ([Just Mammals Ltd](https://www.justmammals.co.uk/)) for her expertise and useful discussions.